 Exiled to Saudia Arabia…

 The Sultan and his family fled in 1967, and sought sanctuary in Saudia Arabia.
 They retained their British Protectorate passports.
-As they were due to expire, A’s Grandfather discussed renewing them with the British Embassy officials.
+As they were due to expire, A’s Great-Grandfather discussed renewing them with the British Embassy officials.
 They rejected this request and told them to return to their country of birth, despite this being a dangerous place for them.
 It had recently become the independent communist controlled South Yemen following British withdrawal.

 The family was allowed to stay in Saudia Arabia as a “diplomatic status”.
 The South Yemenis knew that the Sultan was a powerful man and could cause problems if he returned home.
 The Yemenis agreed not to venture into Saudia Arabia, militarily, provided the Saudis kept the family far from the border.
 They effectively became a “bargaining chip” between 2 countries.